WJZ Mourning The Loss Of Two Longtime Employees: Editor Deb Kelly And Photojournalist Eric 'HeavE' Scott

 Your story wasn’t done until she made it sing.

-Deb worked at WJZ for more than 30 years and was just getting ready to retired when she became deathly ill and contracted sepsis.
+Deb worked at WJZ for more than 30 years and was just getting ready to retire when she became deathly ill and contracted sepsis.
 She suffered the loss of her arms and legs.

 But that didn’t stop Deb.